michaeldimchuk/pyvial/README.md

 Below is an example of registering a middleware to log route invocation:
 ```
+from __future__ import annotations

+from vial import request
 from vial.app import Vial
+from vial.middleware import CallChain
+from vial.types import Request, Response

 app = Vial(__name__)